-ESAC 178 1 S Canoeing
+ESAC 178 Canoeing

 Exposes students to the skills and experiences involved in the world of canoeing at the basic level.
 Includes time in both still and running water.
+Odd years.

-ESAC 180 1 F
+ESAC 180 Golf

 The basic rules and etiquette of golf.
 Also includes the basic fundamentals of the golf swing.
 Safety issues are discussed and golf strategy is introduced.
 Students must pay for range balls and green fees.
 For current rates, inquire at the Exercise Science Department.